 \subsection{The Brownian Lion and the Man}

 We started this paper with the Lion and the Man and we close it with a simple interpretation of the results in this language.
-Assume we have a Riemannian manifold $M$ satisfying the condition in Theorem~\ref{t:7}.
-Then, given a Brownian Lion running on $M$, Theorem \ref{t:7} assures that there is a strategy for the Brownian Man which keeps him at the safe positive distance from the Lion for all times.
+Assume we have a Riemannian manifold $M$ satisfying the conditions of Theorem~\ref{t:7}.
+Then, given a Brownian Lion running on $M$, Theorem \ref{t:7} assures that there is a strategy for the Brownian Man which keeps him at a safe positive distance from the Lion for all times.

 In addition, if the Ricci is non-negative, then the Brownian Man can choose a strategy which keeps him at fixed distance from the Brownian Lion.
 This must be particularly frustrating for the Lion especially if they start relatively close to each other.